 Alliance, OH 44601

 Note: Please do not call MPI.
 You place your tag order with us and we place the order with MPI.
 They do not take tag orders from events directly.
 When deciding how many bibs will have B tags applied, keep these ideas in mind.
 If you over-order, you may be able to use the excess for the following year's race.
 It is important to assign the numbers in order so that you have a distinct group of leftover bibs with tags at the end of the number range.
 You can't take bits and pieces of bib sequences in amongst the whole number run and reuse them, so start with 1 and issue them going up, for instance.
 If you were to order 1000 runner bibs and only issue 900, you'd have the last 100 to hold for the next year and you could just order 1-900 next year.
 Of course if the date is printed on them you may not want to use these bibs for the next year.
 Just note that if you do use tags from a previous year, we need to know that before we can score the race.
 Each year has a different code in them and our filters need to be set for any and all tag ranges you might be using in a given year.

 Note that your bibs need to be at least 5 and 1/2 inches tall (the 5” tags fit vertically on the back) and 7 inches wide.
-A 7.5” x 7.5” bib (no tear off) works great.
+A 7.5” x 7.5” bib (with tear tag) works great.